-Advice is set out in WorkSafe Victoria’s Code of Practice for Manual Handling 2000.
-This code explains the full risk assessment process.
+Advice is set out in WorkSafe Victoria’s Code of Practice for Manual Handling, No 25, 2000. http://www.worksafe.vic.gov.au/pages/forms-and-publications/forms-and-publications/manual-handling-code-of-practice-no-25-2000 This code explains the full risk assessment process.
 It no longer has legal status but is highly regarded for practical advice on this sometimes complex area of OHS.
 A new compliance code version under the current OHS Act is expected to be issued next year as part of the work to update the Victorian OHS regulations which sunset in 2017.

 For advice on implementing the regulations, NSW and other states use the national Code of Practice for Hazardous Manual Tasks 2011, developed by SafeWork Australia.
 This has legal status under the NSW WHS Act and provides the most current advice on managing manual handling risk.
 The code has no status in Victoria but adds to “best practice” so is relevant guidance for Victorian workplaces.

-Our popular hydraulic scissor lift tables provide a fantastic alternative to workers lifting heavy materials themselves.
-These versatile lifting tables for sale are used to raise and lower heavy and awkward materials and equipment, and can be custom manufactured to suit almost every handling requirement.
-From low profile, which can be loaded with a hand pallet truck, right through to a high lift table that can rise meters from the floor, we stock an extensive range of options to choose from.
+Our popular hydraulic scissor lift tables provide a safe and easy alternative to workers lifting heavy materials themselves.
+These versatile lifting tables for sale are used to raise and lower heavy and awkward materials and equipment.
+They can be custom manufactured to suit almost every handling requirement.
+From low profile, which can be loaded with a hand pallet truck, right through to a high lift tables that can rise meters from the floor.
+They are also available in stainless steel construction for demanding and corrosive environments.

-The Sitecraft quickstak is a battery/electric smart walkie stacker.
-These feature a self levelling device which automatically lifts and lowers fork tynes, enabling loading and unloading from the pallet at a safe working height.
-These are used extensively at the end of production and processing lines when boxes and packaged goods need to be stacked on pallets.
+Sitecraft’s Quickstak is a battery/electric smart walkie stacker.
+These feature a self levelling pallet stacking device, which automatically lifts and lowers the fork tynes, enabling loading and unloading from the pallet at a safe working height.
+As far as material handling devices are concerned, walkie stackers are used extensively at the end of production and processing lines when boxes and packaged goods need to be stacked on pallets.

 Drum handling equipment is used to safely lift, turn and decant from steel and plastic drums.
 Our range includes battery/hydraulic and air operated units to create intrinsically safe environments.
 Drum lifters and rotators are also available for use with forklifts.

-We also stock wheelie bin tippers that are perfect for emptying wheelie bins into larger skip bins.
+We also stock wheelie bin tippers that are ideal for emptying wheelie bins into larger skip bins.
 These manual handling devices are designed to suit a wide range of bin sizes and configurations.
-Bin tippers can be supplied for use with mains power, battery/electric, or air powered.
-A solar powered unit is also now available for remote locations where other power sources may not be available.
-One of our popular models, The Mega Dumpa, is specially designed for tipping large mobile dump bins and skips.
-Custom built units are also available for manufacturing industries, ideal for tipping raw materials and ingredients onto production lines.
+Wheelie bin tippers and wheelie bin lifters can be supplied for use with mains power, battery/electric, or air powered.
+A solar powered bin lifter and bin tipper unit is also now available for remote locations where other power sources may not be available.
+One of our popular bin tipper models, The Mega Dumpa, is specially designed for tipping large mobile dump bins and skips.
+Custom built bin lifting and bin tipping units are also available for manufacturing industries, ideal for tipping raw materials and ingredients onto production lines.